Greece wants EU funding to tackle migrant influx

 Aid agencies estimate about 2,000 people cross over to Greek islands including Kos, Lesbos, Samos and Chios every day.

-The interim government said it planned to set up a new operations center and take steps to improve conditions at existing refugee centers.
+The interim government said it planned to set up a new operations centre and take steps to improve conditions at existing refugee centers.

 Economy Minister Nikos Christodoulakis said the country will seek EU funds earmarked to address the crisis.